 Here's a gallimaufry (hodge-podge) account of our good day yesterday.
 First, it became obvious that my shoulder/arm issues after a fall on Sunday would not require professional help.
 That resulted in a gaudiloquent lilt in my voice for sure.
 By the end of the day, I had turned into a grinagog, especially after we discovered that my "broken" camera was working after all.
 We gathered that after musing that I could have fallen on a "button" and changed a setting accidentally.
 Shifting a dial (in my defence, that dial didn't exist on my old camera) led to this photo of the tree in front of our balcony.
 It was a gleeful moment for sure when the camera worked as it should.
 (So, TexWis, only one area of my life appears to need professional help now.
 Your gelogenic comment yesterday was just perfect :)

-When we biked through Olympic Village later that day, the cloud groupings..
+When we biked through Olympic Village later that day, the cloud groupings..were especially gorgeous.

 Algae covered most of this tiny offshoot from the creek and green was the colour of the day.